octavigomez/PEACH/README.md

 The principal codes (PEACH.m and PEACH_Oxcal.m) use one external script (allVL1; Bruno Luong, 2022) from the MATLAB Central File Exchange.
 This code generates all numeric combinations that add to a specified number, and it used to generate all combinations of paleoseismic events that add to the total amount of events in case of overlaps (see user manual).

 IMPORTANT.
-Carefully read the licenses for each external code as detailed below.
+Carefully read the license for the allVL1 code as detailed below.

 ******